MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/logFile/index.md

 ---
-title: "Log Files for a Web Site &lt;logFile&gt; | Microsoft Docs"
+title: "Log Files for a Web Site &lt;logFile&gt;"
 author: rick-anderson
 description: "Overview The &lt;logFile&gt; element of the &lt;site&gt; element contains attributes that allow you to configure logging for a site on IIS 7 and later.
-For e..." ms.author: iiscontent
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 9f05f757-f387-4871-84e4-0da8e899370f
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile
-msc.type: config
+For e..." ms.date: 09/26/2016 ms.assetid: 9f05f757-f387-4871-84e4-0da8e899370f msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile msc.type: config
 ---